CZ-NIC/knot/doc/operation.rst

 Each zone journal has own :ref:`usage limit <zone_max-journal-usage>` on how much DB space it may occupy.
 Before hitting the limit, changesets are stored one-by-one and whole history is linear.
-While hitting the limit, the zone is flushed into zone file, and oldest changesets are deleted as needed to free some space.
+While hitting the limit, the zone is flushed into the zone file, and oldest changesets are deleted as needed to free some space.
 Actually, twice [#fn-hc]_ the needed amount is deleted to prevent too frequent deletes.
 Further zone file flush is invoked after the journal runs out of deletable "flushed changesets".

-If zone file flush is disabled, instead of flushing the zone, the journal tries to save space by merging older changesets into one.
+If :ref:`zone file flush <zone_zonefile-sync>` is disabled, then instead of flushing the zone, the journal tries to save space by merging older changesets into one.
 It works well if the changes rewrite each other, e.g. periodically changing few zone records, re-signing whole zone...
-The diff between the zone file and the zone is thus preserved, even if journal deletes some older changesets.
+The difference between the zone file and the zone is thus preserved, even if journal deletes some older changesets.

 If the journal is used to store both zone history and contents, a special changeset